duttrohan0302/accio-batch11/README.md

 The projects discussed in this repo are taken from various sources and the rights to them belongs to their respective owners only.
 This repo is just a way for students to build and learn web technologies like HTML, CSS, Bootstrap, Javascript and React.

 Topics Remaining
-- Hooks - useRef, useContext, useReducer, useCallback,
+- Hooks - useContext, useReducer,
 - Router
 - Redux
 - 1 large scale project